nx-lr/protea/readme.md

 ### Keywords

-Saga has a lot of different types of keywords, all of which are written entirely in lowercase and without any
+Saga has a lot of different types of keywords, all of which are written entirely in lowercase and are between two and six letters.

 Keywords used as operators: